-- Is in accordance with any relevant Code of Practice issued by the Gambling Commission; - Is in accordance with any relevant guidance issued by the Gambling Commission; - Is reasonably consistent with the licensing objectives; and - Is in accordance with the Council's Statement of Principles is possible for a single building to be subject to more than one premises licence, provided they are for different parts of the building and the different parts of the building can be reasonably regarded as being different premises.
+- Is in accordance with any relevant Code of Practice issued by the Gambling Commission; - Is in accordance with any relevant guidance issued by the Gambling Commission; - Is reasonably consistent with the licensing objectives; and - Is in accordance with the Council's Statement of Principles parts of the building can be reasonably regarded as being different premises.
 Whether different parts of a building can properly be regarded as being separate premises will always be a question of fact in the circumstances.